Barleead/Exoplanets/README.md

 You may be asking, “Why Exoplanets?”.
 I lived in the country when I was younger and street lighting was not common.
 Therefore, other than clouds, nothing interfered with viewing the part of the Milky Way which was visible from my home.
 To my young mind this was a magical sight and was the beginning of my love of the stars.

-While there are many realms to explore concerning planets and galaxies, today's focus will be on exoplanets.
-Extrasolar Planets are those that orbit a star, that are not in our solar system and therefore outside our stars influence.
+While there are many avenues to explore concerning planets and galaxies, today's focus will be on exoplanets.
+Extrasolar Planets are those that orbit a star, that are not in our solar system and therefore, outside our stars influence.
 Next is a NASA video presentation on Exoplanets.
 The video will open in a new  window.
 I have also embedded it within the executable program for convenience.

 [NASA video on Exoplanets](https://youtu.be/4IXYp9Fse44 "NASA Video on Exoplanets")

-In this project, we will look at how and where Exoplanets have been found.
-Also, the equipment used and how far each is from Earth.
-Included in the analysis is comparison of line segments basing values on the radius of Earth, Jupiter and the Sun.
+In this project, we will look at the age of various Exoplanets and how far "d" planets are from earth.
+We will be able to answer questions such as "What is the closest exoplanet to Earth?" or "Which is furthest away?"
+The visualizations will show what type of planet each is and how long it takes a particular planet to orbit around its host star or system.

+Fun piece of trivia, the letter classification (pl_letter) indicates the order of discovery for planets and for stars it references the size of the star.

 Below, I have included a data dictionary which explains the abbreviations used as the column titles.